-Experience, skill and determination yield consistently excellent results
+Experience, skill, and determination yield consistently excellent results

 Why do I need a lawyer after a truck accident?

 An experienced truck accident lawyer can help relieve many of the hassles that come with truck accidents.
-They will fully investigate your crash to help determine liability and gather all the evidence that will be vital to proving your case.
+They will fully investigate your crash to help determine liability and gather all the evidence vital to proving your case.
 They will use this information to pursue compensation from all responsible parties and negotiate with these insurance companies on your behalf.
 If insurance won’t agree to a fair settlement, they will help you get full compensation by taking all the necessary steps to file a lawsuit and fighting for you in court.

 Common causes of truck accidents in New Jersey

-- STIMULANTS — Drivers are often faced with time constraints and long hours.
-Unfortunately, it is not uncommon for drivers to resort to stimulants to stay awake and keep up with the demands of their schedule.
+- Stimulants — Drivers are often faced with time constraints and long hours.
+Unfortunately, it is not uncommon for drivers to resort to stimulants to stay awake and keep up with the demands of their schedules.
 Stimulants can be purchased over the counter as energy drinks, prescribed pills, or acquired illegally.
 Once these stimulants have worn off, drivers can tire quickly and easily fall asleep at the wheel.